 The pedigree chart summarizes family relationships and shows which members of a family are affected by a genetic disease.
 The pedigree begins with the proband.
 The person who has a disease gene but is phenotypically normal is a carrier.
 The phenotype is the result of both genotype and environment; it is not a proband.
-Codominance is not represented by proband, but it occurs when the heterozygote is distinguishable from both homozygotes.
+Codominance is not represented by a proband, but it occurs when the heterozygote is distinguishable from both homozygotes.

-- 34. Which of the following disorders is manifested primarily in males?
+- 30. Which of the following disorders is manifested primarily in males?

 - a.
 Cystic fibrosis

 - b.
 Neurofibromatosis

 - c.
 Muscular dystrophy

 - d.
 Klinefelter syndrome

 Muscular dystrophy is manifested primarily in males.

-Cystic fibrosis is manifested in males and females.
+Cystic fibrosis, neurofibromatosis, and Klinefelter syndrome are manifested in both males and females.